Setting Work Expectations

-- Individuals and teams perform better when they have goals.
+- Individuals and teams perform better when they have expectations.

-- When performance goals are set appropriately and communicated clearly, job satisfaction increases, motivation improves, and there is increased acceptance of the performance management process.
+- When work expectations are set appropriately and communicated clearly, job satisfaction increases, motivation improves, and there is increased acceptance of the performance management process.

-- Goal setting consists of a series of conversations between the manager and employees that result in a plan of action and a description of the deliverables that will define success for individuals and for the workgroup.
+- Setting work expectations consists of a series of conversations between the manager and employees that result in a plan of action and a description of the deliverables that will define success for individuals and for the workgroup.

-- Translating City goals and Department business plans into goals that are meaningful for the workgroup
+- Translating City goals and Department business plans into work expectations that are meaningful for the workgroup

-- Managers and individuals then draft individual performance goals that align with and support the goals of the workgroup
+- Managers and individuals then draft individual work expectations that align with and support the goals of the workgroup

 Conversations that result in understanding and agreement about what will be achieved, how it will be measured, and, at some level, how the work will get done.